Terminally ill man caught between BCBS and Methodist Le Bonheur negotiations battle

 SOUTHAVEN, Miss — As the battle between Blue Cross Blue Shield of Tennessee (BCBST) and Methodist Le Bonheur Healthcare continues, many are turning to other options.
 But some say their options are few.

-Southaven couple Tony and Connie Mah and their family have been waiting in limbo as contract negotiations drag on between Blue Cross Blue Shield of Tennessee and Methodist Le Bonheur Healthcare.
+Southaven couple Tony and Connie Mah and their family say they have been waiting in limbo as contract negotiations drag on between Blue Cross Blue Shield of Tennessee and Methodist Le Bonheur Healthcare.

+Tony and Connie are Blue Cross, Blue Shield Mississippi members and received a letter from Blue Cross Blue Shield Mississippi stating that they would “no longer be a member of the Advanced Health Systems, Inc.”

 “We were just this month supposed to get on the kidney list, transplant list and now he’s not on any list," Tony Mah's wife, Connie, said.